Scope of Work Clauses: How to Define, Negotiate, and Protect Your Deliverables

 REVISIONS: Contractor shall provide Client with unlimited revisions until Client is satisfied with the final deliverable.
 All revision requests must be submitted in writing within five (5) business days of delivery of each draft.

 The unlimited revisions clause is the most common scope trap in creative services contracts — design, writing, video, and photography engagements.
-It sounds reasonable (who wouldn't want their client to be satisfied?) but in practice it creates an unlimited obligation that makes pricing any fixed-fee project impossible.
+It sounds reasonable but in practice creates an unlimited obligation that makes pricing any fixed-fee project impossible.

 The revision trap is compounded by ambiguity about what constitutes a revision versus a new requirement.
-A true revision is a modification to make the existing deliverable conform to the originally specified requirements — correct the font, adjust the color, fix a factual error.
-A new requirement is a change to what was specified — add a new section, change the design direction, expand the scope of analysis.
-Many clients conflate these, treating every new idea they have as a "revision" to be accommodated without additional charge.
-Without a contractual definition, the contractor is in an uncomfortable position: they can push back and risk damaging the relationship, or they can absorb the additional work and damage their economics.
+A true revision is a modification to make the existing deliverable conform to the originally specified requirements.
+A new requirement changes what was specified — add a new section, change the design direction, expand the scope.
+Many clients conflate these, treating every new idea as a "revision."
+Without a contractual definition, the contractor has no principled basis to push back.

 What to do